ralph-mcardell/dibase-rpi-python/README.txt

-Like single pin IO objects returned from *pin.open_pin* objects returned from *open_pingroup* can be queried to determine if they are readable, writeable, blocking or closed and for the descriptors used to access GPIO pins' sys file system *value* file.
+Like single pin IO objects returned from *pin.open_pin* objects returned from *open_pingroup* can be queried to determine if they are readable, writable, blocking or closed and for the descriptors used to access GPIO pins' sys file system *value* file.
 Objects returned from *open_pingroup* have similar close requirements and behaviour to objects returned from